NetaDAOAcademy/CoiningReason/readme.md

 **Session 2.
 Web 1.0**

-* Jessa Lingel, "Becoming Craig's List: San Francisco Roots and the Ethics of Web 1.0," from _An Internet for the People: The Politics and Promise of Craigslist_
+* Jessa Lingel, "Becoming Craig's List: San Francisco Roots and the Ethics of Web 1.0" and "Craigslist, the Secondary Marketplace, and Politics of Value," from _An Internet for the People: The Politics and Promise of Craigslist_

 **Session 3.
 Web 2.0**

+* Charles Petzold,  "The World Brain," from _Code: THe Hidden Language of Computer Hardware and Software*

 * Justin Smith, "A Sudden Acceleration," from _The Internet is Not What You Think It Is: A History, A Philosophy, A Warning_

 **Session 4.
+Life on Computer**

+* Wendy Chun, "Order from Order, or Life According to Software," from _Programmed Visions: Software and Memory_

+**Session 5.
 Enjoying the Internet**

-* Clint Burnham, "Is the Internet a Thing?" from _Does the Internet Have an Unconscious?
-Slavoj Zizek and Digital Culture_
+* André Nusselder, "The Technologization of Human Virtuality," from *Interface Fantasy: A Lacanian Cyborg Ontology*

 * _Optional:_ Jerry Aline Flieger, "Twists and Trysts: Freud and the Millennial Knot" from _Is Oedipus Online?
 Siting Freud after Freud_

-**Session 5.
-Life on Computer**

-* Wendy Chun, "Order from Order, or Life According to Software," from _Programmed Visions: Software and Memory_

 **Session 6.
+Digital Body**

+* Clint Burnham, "Is the Internet a Thing?" from _Does the Internet Have an Unconscious?
+Slavoj Zizek and Digital Culture_

+**Session 7.
 Web 3.0**

 * Joel Monegro, "The Blockchain Application Stack," https://www.coindesk.com/markets/2014/11/30/the-blockchain-application-stack/